 Although there is little risk of infection, proper aftercare is very important.
 The pediatric dentists and team at myKIDSdds will provide and review proper care information before and after the procedure.
 With babies, you may notice that they refuse to nurse for the first 24-hours following the frenectomy, this is completely normal.
 Make sure to speak with a lactation consultant to discuss alternative feeding methods immediately following the procedure, as your baby may need help relearning how to breastfeed.
 We also recommend making an appointment with a cranio-sacral therapist to help relieve any pressure or tension caused by lip and/or tongue restriction.
 Older children should be gentle when brushing their teeth for the first few days following the frenectomy.
 Rinsing with salt water will help keep the area clean.

-Tongue and lip ties often occur in tandem and affect 4 to 11 percent of newborns in the U.S.
+Newborn tongue ties and lip ties often occur in tandem and affect 4 to 11 percent of newborns in the U.S.

 It’s a mis-conception that children can outgrow oral ties.
 When a lip, tongue or buccal tie is present, it means that certain connective tissues in the mouth are too short, tight, and/or thick.
 These tissues won’t change over time.
 However, depending on the severity of the tie(s) some children learn to compensate for them; allowing their speech and eating habits to seem normal.
 This is not to say other problems connected to ties won’t arise over time.
 If not properly corrected some children will struggle with tie related issues well into adulthood.

 A frenectomy is a quick surgical procedure.
 It only takes a few seconds and with proper stretching exercises it can be life changing for some families.
 However, it isn’t the right answer for every infant.
-Before considering surgery, our doctors will first assess the infant’s feeding history, oral musculature and range of motion of the tongue, among other factors.
+Before considering tongue-tie surgery, our doctors will first assess the infant’s feeding history, oral musculature and range of motion of the tongue, among other factors.
 They’ll talk with you, answer any questions you may have and will help you determine what is best for you and your baby.